bdavs3/spotifyseek/README.md

 - Downloaded files will be located in your `~/tmp/slsk` directory.
 - Make sure you aren't currently logged in to the desktop version of Soulseek, or else the server will crash when trying to connect to the service with your account.

+**Known Issues**:

+- If you open the Soulseek desktop app, quit out of it, and then attempt to use this program, you'll get a big error dump from the download attempt.
+I believe the connection to Soulseek is failing here, but haven't figured out why that error is not being caught when starting the server.
+  - **Fix**: Re-open the Soulseek desktop and then use this program.
+You'll get kicked out of Soulseek and the program will work properly.
+You can also manually disconnect each time before you close Soulseek to avoid this issue.